zeroed88/django-cuser/README.rst

 Overview
 --------

-cuser will bring you Current user of your django application from anywehere in your code.
+cuser will bring you Current user of your django application from anywhere in your code.
 I know, sounds fantastic ;)

 Installing